cyberkatrina/Interstellar-Dimension/README.md

 After the player presses the spacebar, the screen turns into geometrical patterns which the user can control with their cursor.

-To fully view the project:
+To fully run the project:

 1. Install the Processing Sound Library.
 2. Download the following files and put them in a "data" folder inside the project directory.